 ordering recommended adaptive devices, with the approval of the VR counselor.

+If a counselor has determined that an exception will facilitate a customer’s progress and there is not an approval exception listed in policy, counselors are encouraged to staff the request through their chain of management to the Deputy Division Director for Field Services for consideration.
+VRSM clearly states when no exceptions are allowed.

 C-302-1: Policy

 Customers are referred to deafblind field support services when: